 Jul 29, 2022

-Times Bestsellers, Quiet and Bittersweet, shares so many takeaways
+Bestsellers, Quiet and Bittersweet, shares many takeaways on life,

-Over 40 million people have watched Susan Cain's Ted Talks,
+love and leadership.
+Over 40 million people have watched Susan

-and Linked In has named her their 6th top influencer
+Cain's Ted Talks, and Linked In has named her their 6th top

 With her bestselling phenomenon, Quiet, Susan